hackclub/hackclub/workshops/online-pong/README.md

 console.log(`Listening on http://localhost:${ port }`)
 ```

 The server will work now, but it doesn't actually _do_ anything.
 Let's fix that.
 Create two new empty files, `game.html`, and `game.js`.
-As mention previously, these files will be sent to the player to run on their computers!
+As mentioned previously, these files will be sent to the player to run on their computers!

 In `game.html` let's add a basic HTML page with a title and header, that also imports the `game.js` script using a `<script>` tag: